caroleolivier/caroleolivier.github.io/cv/experience/winton.md

 ##### Trading Platform (18 months)
-* Front end and back end development on the trading platform with focus on the user interface used by Winton’s execution team.
+* Front-end and back-end development on the trading platform with focus on the user interface used by Winton’s execution team.
 * Used `C#5.0`, `WinForms`, in-house service framework, `Git`.
-* Notable challenges: refactoring the monolithic front end application to a multi-module application easier to test and deploy.
+* Notable challenges: refactoring the monolithic front-end application to a multi-module application easier to test and deploy.